kevindixon/yags/README.md

 	@include push($large_cols: 6, $medium_cols: 6, $small_cols: 2);
 }
 ```
+If you specify the number of columns as 0, push/pull will be reset so in the relevant layout, the block isn't moved.

 ##Configuration
 For each configuration variable, a default is provided.
 Over-ride the default by defining the configuration variable after you include ```yags.scss```.